TurnTable

 TurnTable is a Nigerian music and entertainment magazine founded by Ayomide Oriowo, and Similoluwa Adegoke.
 TurnTable focuses primarily on music charts, news, and events.
 Its music charts include the Top 100, and the Year-End chart.
 TurnTable magazine has two issues, and its first issue was published on 19 December 2020, by Similoluwa Adegoke.
 Its issues are printed in English language.
+In 2023 the magazine launched its music recording certification, TurnTable Certification System of Nigeria to represent the recording certification system of music industry in Nigeria.